 In accordance with the IPCC calculation rules, these values include all arable and outdoor horticultural crops (e.g. but not greenhouse farming).
 All crops falling under these two categories are included in the Agricultural Census (available at www.cbs.nl), and they are included in the calculations for nitrous oxide emissions.
 In addition, a fixed countryspecific value in kg N per hectare per crop type is used for the nitrogen content of above-ground and below-ground crop residues.
+Data available from Annex I of De Ruijter and Huijsmans (2019) were used to calculate the N content of residues from crops.
 Finally, the calculations consider the fact that, in some cases, part of the above-ground crop residues are removed from the field and thus do not contribute to nitrous oxide emissions.
 Country-specific values are used for these removals, as reported in Van der Hoek et al. (2007).